Dikerogammarus haemobaphes

 Dikerogammarus haemobaphes is a species of freshwater gammarid crustacean.
 These gammarids are commonly known as demon shrimp, likely because they are an extremely successful invasive species.

 Native to the Ponto Caspian basin, Dikerogammarus haemobaphes expanded their range in 1955.
 This expansion began in Lake Balaton, Hungary and then spread into certain rivers and lakes in Austria, Belgium, Germany, Poland, Russia, Ukraine, and the United Kingdom.
-These crustaceans likely broadened their range due to the interconnection of waterways in Europe and the use of transportation vectors such as boats and ships.
+These crustaceans were probably able to broaden their range due to the interconnection of waterways in Europe and the use of transportation vectors such as boats and ships.

 Identification

 Dikerogammarus haemobaphes have a semi-transparent, white body consisting of a head, thorax, and abdomen.
 Their body consists of seven segments, each with a pair of pereopods (walking legs).
 These shrimp are different from other gammarid species as their peduncle, flagellum of antennae, and gnathopods have short bristles rather than long ones.
 Males average 16 mm in length, but can grow up to 21 mm.
 Females range between 7-15 mm long.